-Stays at the Schoodic Institute are based in a small, efficiency apartment on a campus that was once part of a U.S. Navy base near Winter Harbor on the mainland.
+Stays at the Schoodic Institute are based in apartments on a campus that was once part of a U.S. Navy base near Winter Harbor on the mainland.
 The site is roughly 90 minutes from Bar Harbor and most popular park attractions on Mount Desert Island, which can make Schoodic a less hectic and more relaxed and tranquil experience for participants during peak summer visitor season.

 Each public outreach activity is planned on a case-by-case basis.
 They are often hosted in collaboration with local libraries, colleges, community groups, and art galleries.
 Participants may be reimbursed as much as $150 with receipts for supplies and materials purchased for use by as many as 15 visitors.

 To the fullest extent possible, all artworks donated to the program are to be cataloged online and displayed in public gallery spaces within the park and beyond.
 Each donation must be accompanied by a brief statement that either describes how the piece reflects the artist’s experience of Acadia, or articulates what new insight and perspective for visitors the artist hopes to convey through the piece.

 For visual artists creating physical pieces –